Neuropsychology is a specialty of psychology that focuses on the relationship between brain function, learning, emotions, and behavior.

 The initial diagnostic interview session is conducted by Dr. Salinas with the patient alone or with his/her parent(s) as well as family members/legal guardian.
-This is to review the reason for the assessment and to obtain details of the developmental, medical and educational history.
+This is to review the reason for the assessment and to obtain details of the developmental, medical, and educational history.
 There will be opportunity to discuss sensitive information without a child being present if requested.
-Patients and their family members may be asked to complete questionnaires and bring them back to Session II.
+Patients and their family members may be asked to complete questionnaires.
 For children, questionnaires will also be provided for teachers to fill out in order to gather information about how the child thinks, feels, and behaves at school.

 Session II - Testing (1-5 hours)

 The child or adult works with Dr. Salinas and/or one of the Center's clinicians on various tasks.
 If the child is age appropriate, the parent(s) usually waits for the child in the reception area.
 The time required to complete testing depends on the patient’s age, development, behavior and the reason/concerns for evaluation.
 Typically, it takes between 3-5 hours for school aged children and adults.
 It can take 1-3 hours for those with significant cognitive challenges, preschoolers, and the elderly.
 Screenings typically take 90 minutes.
-We take a 1 hour lunch break between 12-1pm.
-There are several places to eat or walk to in downtown Melbourne.
+We take a 1 hour lunch break between 12-1pm for comprehensive assessments.

 Understanding a patient's neuropsychological strengths and weaknesses can:

-5) establish a baseline against which to measure the outcome of treatment (new medications, surgery) or an injury (athletes who are at risk for sustaining a concussion).
+- establish a baseline against which to measure the outcome of treatment (new medications, surgery) or an injury (athletes who are at risk for sustaining a concussion)

 The neuropsychologist will work with your physicians to combine results from medical tests, such as brain imaging, to help clarify diagnosis and help plan interventions.
 Test findings will help you and/or your child’s school, rehabilitation specialists, and doctors provide treatments and interventions for you and/or your child that will meet your unique needs.